hehumm/thesis-code/README.md

 This is the repository containing my thesis' code

+The files containing my experiments come with the `script_` prefix.
+Each one contains a brief summary of the experiment together with accuracy metrics of the trained model(s).
+For AutoGluon models, more information can be found [here](https://auto.gluon.ai/stable/tutorials/timeseries/forecasting-indepth.html).

 # Requirements for running the code

+## Providing input data
 Create a `.env` file and add the location of the folder containing the testing data as `ROOT_DATA_FOLDER_PATH`.
 The project expects the root folder to contain the folders `load_energy_sum`, `prices` and `weather`.
 The files inside the folders should be named `{site_id}.json`.
 Provide a separate file for every site you want to use.